ngaioKhauri/quest-submissions/Chapter5.md

 **1. Explain why standards can be beneficial to the Flow ecosystem.**

+A standard is beneficial to the Flow ecosystem because a client interacting with contracts that meet the standard can interact with the contracts in a single, uniform manner.

 **2. What is YOUR favourite food?**

+My favorite food is Waakye

 **3. Please fix this code (Hint: There are two things wrong):**